First Step: Free Application for Federal Student Aid

 The deadline for the Cal Grant is March 2 of every year, to be awarded for the upcoming academic year.
-There is an extended deadline date of September 2 for community college students.
+There is an extended deadline date of September 2 for community college students, but competing with other late applicants for a limited number of Cal Grant awards.
 For additional information on Cal Grants, visit CSAC's website.

 Irvine Valley College Foundation Scholarships

 The IVC Foundation Scholarship Application will be available in November and closes in February.
 Scholarships will be awarded to students the following academic year.
-For more information please go to the IVC Foundation Scholarship.
+For more information please visit the IVC Foundation Scholarship.

 After IVC has received your information electronically from the Federal Processor, the Financial Aid Office will contact you to let you know if there are additional forms you may need to submit, such as copies of IRS Tax Return Transcripts and/or verification of family size, number of family members in college, untaxed income, and other information you reported on your FAFSA.
 After all forms and documents are reviewed and processed, you should receive an estimated Financial Aid Award notification email indicating what financial aid program(s) you are eligible to receive at IVC.